PTSD and Childhood Trauma – Symptoms and Treatment

 Get started with services

 If you think past trauma is impacting you or your child, help is available.
-If you’re a Vaya member, you can call our 24/7 Access to Care line at 1-800-849-6127.
+If you’re a Vaya member, you can call our 24/7 Behavioral Health Crisis Line at 1-800-849-6127.
 If you’re not a Vaya member but live in North Carolina, you can start a free search for health care services by visiting NCCARE360 or by calling 2-1-1.